Analyzing Trinity Capital (TRIN) & The Competition

 |2.45

-Trinity Capital currently has a consensus target price of $16.81, suggesting a potential downside of 1.10%.
-As a group, “Holding & other investment offices” companies have a potential upside of 74.46%.
-Given Trinity Capital’s rivals higher probable upside, analysts plainly believe Trinity Capital has less favorable growth aspects than its rivals.
+Trinity Capital currently has a consensus target price of $17.06, indicating a potential downside of 6.97%.
+As a group, “Holding & other investment offices” companies have a potential upside of 72.92%.
+Given Trinity Capital’s peers higher possible upside, analysts clearly believe Trinity Capital has less favorable growth aspects than its peers.

 Profitability

-This table compares Trinity Capital and its rivals’ net margins, return on equity and return on assets.
+This table compares Trinity Capital and its peers’ net margins, return on equity and return on assets.

 |Net Margins